mickenordin/nextcloud-db/mariadb/compose/README.md

 **!!
 ATTENTION !!**

 Only bootstrap one node in a Galera cluster (commonly the first node).
-The rest of the nodes, BOOTSTRAP should be set to 0 or skip defining it.
+For the rest of the nodes, `BOOTSTRAP` should be set to 0 or skip defining it.
 Don't proceed to start the remaining node until the first node is bootstrapped.

 ---